ffeldbauer/drvAsynI2C/README.md

  be found on [github](https://github.com/ffeldbauer/epics-devgpio) )

 ### Using StreamDevice
-Refer to the readme inside the direcotry "streamDevice"
+Refer to the readme inside the directory "streamDevice"

 ## Known Issues
    - none